exdal/ice-priv/README.md

 # IceSDK

-IceSDK is a cold little Game SDK to create games You can use individuel parts or just use it as a Game Engine itself.
+IceSDK is a cold little Game SDK to create games.
+You can use individuel parts or just use it as a Game Engine itself.

 ## How to setup